Doing An Editing Business Differently

 All Roads Lead to Editing: My Story CV

-Have you ever stopped to look at how your experiences have added up to where you are now?
 It’s quite invigorating and encouraging when you connect the dots between all you’ve done.
-The patterns that show up, the passions that emerge… It can be very valuable information into what you truly desire to do.
+The patterns that show up, the passions that emerge… It can be valuable information about what you truly desire to do.
 In fact, it could create a map to show where you’re heading.

 Well, come to find out, telling stories (and polishing them up!) has always been at the heart of the work I do.